goldstrike77/ansible-role-vsphere-openshift/README.md

 Red Hat OpenShift, the industry's leading hybrid cloud application platform powered by Kubernetes, brings together tested and trusted services to reduce the friction of developing, modernizing, deploying, running, and managing applications.
 OpenShift delivers a consistent experience across public cloud, on-premise, hybrid cloud, or edge architecture.

 ## Requirements
-### vSphere systems
+### vSphere versions
-This role will work on the following operating systems:
+This role will work on the following VMware vSphere virtualization platform:
   * 7.0.3

 ### Prerequisites: